-In these trials, EYLEA was generally well tolerated with a similar overall incidence of adverse events (AEs), ocular serious AEs, and non-ocular serious AEs across the treatment groups and the laser control group.
-Arterial thromboembolic events as defined by the Anti-Platelet Trialists' Collaboration (non-fatal stroke, non-fatal myocardial infarction, and vascular death) also occurred at similar rates across the treatment groups and the laser control group.
+In this trial, EYLEA was generally well tolerated with a similar overall incidence of adverse events (AEs), ocular serious AEs, and non-ocular serious AEs across the EYLEA treatment groups and the laser control group.
 AEs were typical of those seen in other studies in patients with diabetes receiving intravitreal anti-VEGF therapy.
-The most frequent ocular treatment emergent AEs (TEAEs) observed in the VIVID-DME and VISTA-DME trials included conjunctival hemorrhage, eye pain, and vitreous floaters.
-The most frequent non-ocular TEAEs included hypertension and nasopharyngitis, which occurred with similar frequency in the treatment groups and the laser control group.
+The most frequent ocular AEs observed in the VISTA-DME trial included conjunctival hemorrhage, eye pain, and vitreous floaters.
+The most frequent non-ocular AEs included hypertension, anemia, and urinary tract infection.
+Arterial thromboembolic events as defined by the Anti-Platelet Trialists' Collaboration (non-fatal stroke, non-fatal myocardial infarction, and vascular death) were similar across the treatment groups and the laser control group with events occurring in 13 out of 155 patients in the EYLEA 2Q4 group, 11 out of 152 patients in the EYLEA 2Q8 group, and 9 out of 154 patients in the laser group.
+Eight out of 155 patients died in the EYLEA 2Q4 group, 4 out of 152 patients in the EYLEA 2Q8 group, and 3 out of 154 patients in the laser treatment group.

-Full one-year data from the VIVID-DME and VISTA-DME trials will be presented at upcoming medical conferences.
-Both trials are planned to continue up to 148 weeks.
+Full two-year data from the VISTA-DME trial will be presented at upcoming medical conferences.
+Two-year data from the similarly designed VIVID-DME trial are expected later in 2014.
+Both the VISTA-DME and the VIVID-DME trials will continue as planned up to 148 weeks.

 EYLEA was approved in the United States for the treatment of neovascular (wet) Age-related Macular Degeneration (AMD) in November 2011 and for Macular Edema following Central Retinal Vein Occlusion (CRVO) in September 2012.
-EYLEA has also been approved in Europe, Japan, Australia, and in several other countries for use in wet AMD.
+EYLEA has also been approved in the European Union (EU), Japan, and other countries for use in wet AMD and Macular Edema following CRVO.
+Regulatory submissions have also been made in the U.S. and the EU for EYLEA for the treatment of Diabetic Macular Edema, and in Japan for the treatment of choroidal neovascularization secondary to pathologic myopia (mCNV).

 Bayer HealthCare and Regeneron are collaborating on the global development of EYLEA.
 Regeneron maintains exclusive rights to EYLEA in the United States.
-Bayer HealthCare licensed the exclusive marketing rights outside the United States, where the companies share equally the profits from sales of EYLEA, except for Japan where Regeneron receives a royalty on net sales.
+Bayer HealthCare licensed the exclusive marketing rights outside the United States, where the companies share equally the profits from sales of EYLEA, except for Japan where Regeneron receives a percentage on net sales.